Copyright © 2020 Federation of Students, University of Waterloo operating as Waterloo Undergraduate Student Association

 - Must be an undergraduate student at the University of Waterloo.

-- Must have a valid Emergency First Aid and any level of CPR certification (CPR BLS is recommended) from a recognized Canadian agency approved by the Workplace Safety and Insurance Board of Ontario.
+- Must have a valid Standard First Aid and CPR-C certification or higher (CPR BLS is recommended) from a recognized Canadian agency approved by the Workplace Safety and Insurance Board of Ontario.
 Please refer to the Providers approved to deliver Emergency and Standard First Aid External Link on the WSIB website.

 - Must be able to commit to a minimum of two terms with CRT.

 You may apply to CRT through the LEADS External Link system.
 As it stands, we only accept digital applications through LEADS External Link.
 However, you're more than welcome to come and speak to us in SLC 3103 for guidance on the application process.

 For more information about joining CRT and time commitment, please review the CRT recruitment details below or email our Directors of Administration at email@example.com.

 CRT’s official standard of care is Standard First Aid and BLS.
 All applicants to CRT must hold a valid certification of at least Standard First Aid (SFA), certified and issued by a recognized agency according to the Workplace Safety and Insurance Board (WSIB).
 SFA certifications issued by these agencies are typically valid for three years but may vary depending on the agency.
 All successful applicants will be required to complete a First Responder course during their second term on the team.

 This course provides training on all aspects of first aid and CPR, including spinal injuries, heat or cold injuries, bone and joint injuries, abdominal and chest injuries, burns, and medical/legal aspects.

 Additionally, all applicants to CRT must be current undergraduate students at the time of application.
 Unfortunately, graduate and/or postgraduate students are not eligible to apply.

 Visit the University of Waterloo Athletics website and search for First Aid Courses.